 Suppose that the reason the territory is valuable to the polities is an oil field it covers, or access to a sea port that is especially desirable for commerce, or because it contains a defense installation whose possession might be of important strategic value.
 Since the full value of the benefit is 100% (we represented this by assigning it a value of 1), any deal in the bargaining range must allocate some percentage of that.
 Suppose, for the sake of argument, that the bargaining range comprises any deal that gives A at least 45% and B at least 35% of the benefit.
 Were the benefit divisible, they could agree on some distribution that meets these requirements and avoid war.
 But what if the benefit is not divisible (or the possible divisions do not represent shares that fall in the bargaining range)?
 For instance, of what value is the control of half a defense line if your opponent controls the other half?
 How, exactly, would one split access to the port?
 How do you share access to a sacred site if your religion demands exclusive access?
-Some scholars have argued that this type of indivisibility of dividing the benefit in a way that satisfies the minimal terms of both sides.
+Some scholars have argued that this type of indivisibility can be a cause of war.
+The problem is the physical or psychological impossibility of dividing the benefit in a way that satisfies the minimal terms of both sides.